 Many of us feel symptoms of anxiety from time to time.
 For some people, though, anxiety and all of its uncomfortable symptoms are a daily occurrence.
 Ongoing anxiety can affect your ability to function at home, school, and work.

-Treating anxiety often involves cognitive-behavioral therapy and antidepressant medications.
+Treating anxiety often involves talk therapy and antidepressant medications.
 Benzodiazepines are another class of medications used to help curb anxiety.
 Two commonly prescribed benzodiazepines are Valium and Xanax.
-Read on to learn how these two medications compare.
+These drugs are similar, but not exactly alike.

 - acute alcohol withdrawal